About the C-1

 Yep, they did (as did Chevrolet, Citroën, and a variety of others).
 “C-1″ is just a working name for our vehicle; it will change as we near production.

 Can I visit Lit Motors?
 Do you offer public tours or test drives?

 Unfortunately we do not currently offer public tours or test drives.
 We may offer this in the future – keep an eye out for updates!

 Are you a publicly-traded company?
 How can I invest in Lit Motors?

 We are not currently a publicly-traded company, though we may move in that direction in the future.
 Due to federal regulations, we can only accept investment from SEC-accredited investors.
 If you qualify, please see more information on our AngelList profile and contact us if you have further questions.

 Are you hiring?

-We’re currently seeking a select few specialized, experienced engineers.
+We’re currently seeking to fill a select few specialized, experienced roles.
 See more information on our careers page.